markjaquith/workerbee/README.md

 }
 ```

--`handlers` — The instance of the `RequestManager` object, which has:
+- `handlers` — The instance of the `RequestManager` object, which has:
   - `addRequest(handler, options)` — dynamically adds another request handler (pass `{immediate: true}` to add it as the first or next handler).
   - `addResponse(handler, options)` — dynamically adds another response handler (pass `{immediate: true}` to add it as the first or next handler).
 - `request` — A `Request` object representing the current state of the request.